tus/tus-resumable-upload-protocol/protocol.md

 ##### DELETE

-When receiving a `DELETE` request for an existing upload the Server SHOULD free associated resources and MUST return the `204 No Content` status code, confirming that the upload was terminated.
+When receiving a `DELETE` request for an existing upload the Server SHOULD free associated resources and MUST return the 2xx response confirming that the upload was terminated.
 For all future requests to this URL the Server SHOULD respond with the `404 Not Found` or `410 Gone` status code.

 #### Example